Iterative Qubit Coupled Cluster using only Clifford circuits: Qubit Coupled Cluster and its Iterative Version

-The optimization of parameters in VQA does have well-known problems.
-First, ansatz expressivity often comes at the cost of trainability, due to the occurrence of barren plateaus~\cite{mcclean2018barren, BarrenPlateau}.
+The optimization of parameters in VQAs presents well-known challenges.
+First, ansatz expressivity often comes at the cost of trainability due to the occurrence of barren plateaus~\cite{mcclean2018barren,BarrenPlateau}.
 The iterative nature of iQCC aims to mitigate this problem by avoiding long depth circuits with many parameters.
 Still, large expectation value variances can be present in the Hamiltonian~\cite{Measure} when measuring term-by-term or in commuting groups.
-Therefore, many measurements in many different measurement bases are required to obtain accurate results.
+Therefore, many shots in many different measurement bases are required to obtain accurate results.
 This additional obstacle in VQAs is commonly known as the measurement problem.
-A technique to mitigate this problem is to start with a good initial guess to the optimal parameters, which minimizes the number of ansatz optimization steps required to converge to the correct answer.
-Several methods to find the best initializations have been proposed by using Clifford versions of the ansatz (quadratic Clifford expansion~\cite{mitarai2022quadratic}, Clifford circuit annealing~\cite{cheng2022clifford}, and Clifford Ansatz For Quantum Accuracy (CAFQA)~\cite{Ravi2022CAFQA}).
-The success of Clifford pre-optimization relies on the resulting stabilizer state having non zero expectations with the Pauli terms in the cost function, i.e, it returns useful information.
-This makes it more likely to be useful for Hamiltonians with many non-commuting groups~\cite{cheng2022clifford}.
+A technique to mitigate this problem is to start with a good initial guess for the optimal parameters, to reduce the number of optimizations steps $\lambda$ required for convergence.
+Several methods to find the best parameter set initialization have been proposed by using Clifford versions of the ansatz (quadratic Clifford expansion~\cite{mitarai2022quadratic}, Clifford circuit annealing~\cite{cheng2022clifford}, and Clifford Ansatz For Quantum Accuracy (CAFQA)~\cite{Ravi2022CAFQA}).
+The success of Clifford pre-optimization relies on the resulting stabilizer state having non-zero expectation values with the Pauli terms in the cost function.
+That is, it returns information that can be used.
+This makes it more likely to be practical for Hamiltonian classes having many non-commuting groups~\cite{cheng2022clifford}.